Documentation / Developers

 2. Read through the CHANGELOG and see that all changes are included and add the version + date at the top for the new release and commit the change.

-3. Run ./release.sh (if all tests are ok on Travis feel free to run ./release.sh --yolo to skip the tests)
+3. Run ./release.sh (if CI is green you can run ./release.sh --yolo to skip the local tests)

 4. Choose version